Lisa Eldridge Velatura Balm in Rose Madder: Swatch & Honest Review

 Final Thoughts on Rose Madder

 The Lisa Eldridge Velatura Balm in Rose Madder is a very successful release if your goal is an understated, skin-first makeup routine.
 It bridges the gap between skincare hydration and a watercolor flush well, providing a healthy glaze that avoids looking like obvious, heavy makeup.
 In fact, its seamless blend and natural dimension make it a fantastic alternative to traditional powder blushes for daily wear.
-While it certainly won't replace a vivid or high-impact statement lipstick when you want an intense pop of color, it is an excellent, effortless choice for a natural, my lips but better look.
+While it certainly won't replace a vivid or high-impact statement lipstick when you want an intense pop of color, it is an excellent, effortless choice for a natural, your-lips-but-better look.
+I'm really enjoying it, and plan to purchase in a second shade, Cinnamon Bun, soon.

 Lisa Eldridge Velatura Balm FAQs